-- Have been published for at least a year - Fully open access using CC or equivalent licenses - There must be a dedicated English-language web site for the journal including details of editorial policies and board members, peer review and other practices, and submission fees - Articles must be available individually
+- Have been published for at least a year - Fully open access using CC or equivalent licenses - The journal must have its own dedicated URL and homepage that is accessible from any location - Articles must be available individually

 On 1 August 2022, DOAJ included 18,058 open access journals, from 130 countries and in 80 languages, with 12,524 noted as journals without APCs.
 The number of open access journals recorded by Web of Science (sci/ssci/esci/a&hci, 2021) was 18,675, and by Dimensions was 19,196.